Gaussian semiparametric estimates on the unit sphere: Spherical random fields and angular power spectrum

 where all these random variables are independent.
 Given a realization of the random field, an estimator of the angular power spectrum can be defined as:

 the so-called empirical angular power spectrum.
 It is immediately seen that

-We shall now focus on some semiparametric models on the angular power spectrum; here, by semiparametric we mean that we shall assume a parametric form on the asymptotic behavior of $C_{l},$ but we shall refrain from a full characterization over all multipoles $l.$ More precisely, we formulate the following:
+We shall now focus on some semiparametric models on the angular power spectrum; here, by semiparametric we mean that we shall assume a parametric form on the asymptotic behavior of $C_{l}$, but we shall refrain from a full characterization over all multipoles $l$.
+More precisely, we formulate the following: \begin{condition} The random field $T(x)$ is Gaussian and isotropic with angular power spectrum such that: